starkindustries/laptop-hacking-coffee/CryptographySteganopgraphy/Bullet.md

 Credit: Delta#6862

 ## Solution
+Take a look at the string.
+Notice that it is made of hexadecimal characters.

 `9c0a81866acce1bde0ef5520a2155054`

 Count the number of characters in the string.
-We can use CyberChef.
-Paste the string into input and look at the `length`.
+Open up CyberChef, paste the string into input, and look at the `length`.

 https://gchq.github.io/CyberChef

-We see there are 32 characters.
+The length is 32 hexadecimal characters, which is equal to 16 bytes (128 bits).
 This looks very similar to a hash.
-Let's analyze this further.
-Pull the **Analyze Hash** function into the recipe zone.
+To confirm this, pull the **Analyze Hash** function into the recipe zone.
 This gives us this output:

 ```
 Hash length: 32